EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-rsakey/ssl-rsakey.md

 <b>exponent</b>
 Public exponent for the RSA key.
 The exponent is part of the cipher algorithm and is required for creating the RSA key.
 Possible values: 3, F4
-Default value: FIPSEXP_F4
+Default value: F4

 <b>keyform</b>
 Format in which the RSA key file is stored on the appliance.
 Possible values: DER, PEM
-Default value: FORMAT_PEM
+Default value: PEM

 <b>des</b>
 Encrypt the generated RSA key by using the DES algorithm.
 On the command line, you are prompted to enter the pass phrase (password) that is used to encrypt the key.